apache/ozone/hadoop-hdds/docs/content/feature/Short-Circuit-Read.md

 </property>
 ```

 The DataNode needs to be able to create this path.
 On the other hand, it should not be possible for any user except the Ozone user(user who launches Ozone service) or root to create this path.
-For this reason, paths under /var/run or /var/lib are often used， just like the current default value "/var/lib/ozone_dn_socket".
+For this reason, paths under `/var/run` or `/var/lib` are often used， just like the current default value `/var/lib/ozone_dn_socket`.

-If you configure the "ozone.domain.socket.path" to other value, for example "/dir1/dir2/ozone_dn_socket", please make sure that both dir1 and dir2 are exiting directories, and there is no ozone_dn_socket under dir2. ozone_dn_socket will be created by Ozone Datanode later during Datanode start.
+If you configure the `ozone.domain.socket.path` to another value, for example `/dir1/dir2/ozone_dn_socket`, please make sure that both `dir1` and `dir2` are exiting directories, but the file `ozone_dn_socket` does not exist under `dir2`. `ozone_dn_socket` will be created by Ozone Datanode later during its startup.

 ### Security Consideration

-To ensure data security and integrity, Ozone will follow the rule as Hadoop ("https://cwiki.apache.org/confluence/display/HADOOP2/SocketPathSecurity") on "ozone.domain.socket.path" path permission check.
+To ensure data security and integrity, Ozone will follow the same rules as Hadoop to check permission on the `ozone.domain.socket.path` path as documented in [Socket Path Security](https://wiki.apache.org/hadoop/SocketPathSecurity).
-It will fail the "ozone.domain.socket.path" verification and disable the feature if the filesystem permissions of the specified path are inadequate.
+It will fail the `ozone.domain.socket.path` verification and disable the feature if the filesystem permissions of the specified path are inadequate.
 The verification failure message carries detail instruction about how to fix the problem.
 Following is an example,

-"The path component: '/etc/hadoop' in '/etc/hadoop/ozone_dn_socket' has permissions 0777 uid 0 and gid 0.
+`The path component: '/etc/hadoop' in '/etc/hadoop/ozone_dn_socket' has permissions 0777 uid 0 and gid 0.
 It is not protected because it is world-writable.
 This might help: 'chmod o-w /etc/hadoop'.
-For more information: https://wiki.apache.org/hadoop/SocketPathSecurity"
+For more information: https://wiki.apache.org/hadoop/SocketPathSecurity`